 Our client Mr Brooks, through the help of our expert solicitors received worthy compensation from the NHS.
 He was a victim of neglect treatment from the NHS.
 While in their care, the NHS had acted negligently to his case and this resulted in Mr Brooks suffering from an incurable condition and is requiring ongoing support as a result.
 When we presented available evidence, liability could not be denied as it was a clear act of negligence.
 The NHS was held accountable for their actions and our client was well compensated.

-Have you or your loved one been victims of negligent actions from your GP, Specialist or Care home nurse, our NHS solicitors are ready to listen to your story and assist you in suing the nhs.
+Have you or a loved one been a victim of negligent actions from your GP, Specialist or Care home nurse?
+Our solicitors are ready to listen to your story and assist you in suing the NHS.

-One question most potential clients ask during consultations is how to file a medical malpractice claim while other persons whose loved ones suffered harm or are dead due to negligent treatment often want to know if they can sue the NHS on behalf of their loved ones.
-Here’s all you need to know about the subject matter;
+One question most potential clients ask during consultations is how to file a medical malpractice, claim while other persons whose loved ones suffered harm or have died due to negligent treatment often want to know if they can sue the NHS on behalf of their loved ones.
+Here’s all you need to know about the subject matter:-

 There are four categories of persons who can make claims against the NHS.
 These are: